-The item shown below has already been sold.
-However, we have another example available:
+The item displayed below has already been sold, but we have another similar one available:

 Russiae, Moscoviae et Tartariae Descriptio.
 Auctore Antonio Ienkensono Anglo, Edita...